tModLoader/tModLoader/README.md

 ### Committing changes

 So you've made some changes to Terraria and want to commit them.
-Run setup.bat again, then *(Important) click on Format Code*.
-Select the src/tModLoader folder, then wait a bit for it to format.
-When that's done, click on Diff tModLoader.
+Run setup.bat again, then click on Diff tModLoader.
 This will create patch files with the changes you've made.
 Finally, all you'll need to do is commit the patches folder.